BonagiriSahithya/mini-linkedin-community-platform/README.md

 # 🧑‍💼 Mini LinkedIn Community Platform

-A mini LinkedIn-like platform built as a Full Stack Development internship project.
-Users can register, create posts, view public feeds, and manage profiles.
+The Mini LinkedIn Community Platform is a simplified social network app where users can register, log in, create posts, view a public feed, and explore profiles.
+It supports role-based access and mimics key LinkedIn features with a clean, responsive UI.

 ---